toyindawudu/Codewars/2019/November 2019/README.md

   - 3. Remove Items from an Array with pop() and shift()
   - 4. Remove Items Using splice()
   - 5. Add Items Using splice()

+21 March 2020
-  - 6. Copy Array Items Using slice()
+  - 1. Copy Array Items Using slice()
+  - 2. Copy an Array with the Spread Operator